Shopping Carts and Supply Contracts: What Retail and Commercial Marketing Can Learn From Each Other

 Leveraging Automation and Digital Channels

 Retailers and industrial brands grapple with vast product data and digital assets.
-Product Information Management Software, such as Catsy, centralize product information, enabling distribution across various channels.
+Product Information Management Software, such as Catsy PIM DAM solutions, centralize product information, enabling distribution across various channels.
 Crafting marketing campaigns involves handling numerous digital assets, necessitating Digital or Data Asset Management Software (DAM) platforms for efficient organization and distribution.
 While some vendors offer PIM and DAM separately, providers like Catsy integrate both into a single platform.
 This integration streamlines product information and marketing collateral management in a familiar environment.
+See the features of our Shopify PIM.

 PIM and DAM systems offer substantial benefits to retail marketing vs commercial marketing.
-PIM for retailers ensure access to up-to-date information from a single source of truth, facilitating the creation of effective marketing campaigns.
+PIM for retailers ensure access to up-to-date information from a single source of truth.
+A PIM tool facilitates the creation of effective marketing campaigns.

 Conclusion